Bullets & Numbering

 When using bullets or numbering, it is best if you merge to letters using multiple documents.
-From the Mail Merge sidebar, click Options, select Multiple Documents from the Merge Letters Into drop-down (highlighted red in the screenshot below) and then click Save to apply changes.
+From the Mail Merge sidebar, click on Options, select Multiple Documents from the Merge Letters Into drop-down menu (highlighted red in the screenshot below), then click on Save to apply the changes.

-To print multiple documents in one go, please read this article.
+To print multiple documents at once, refer to this article.

-If however you still wish to merge all rows into a single document, you might have to implement some workarounds as mentioned in sections below.
+If you need to merge all rows into a single document, you might have to implement some workarounds as mentioned in sections below.

 Bullets within a table are not supported.

 In the body of the letter template, only the first bullet type (highlighted red in the screenshot below) is supported.
-If any of the other five bullet types are used, they will show as a solid disc.
+If any of the other five bullet types are used, they display as a solid disc.

 As a workaround, you can insert special characters instead of bullets.
-Click Insert > Special Characters and click on a special character to insert.
+Click on Insert > Special Characters, and then click on a special character to insert.